CHARTER CITY TORONTO

 Resources

-The Charter would give the city control of (not
+The Charter would give the city control over (not

 just access to) the revenues and resources it needs.

-the city with its municipal neighbours, the province and the country as a whole.
+the city with its municipal neighbours, the province and the country as a whole, would continue.

 Picture